qbradq/boomer/README.md

 All requirements will be installed automatically by CMake.

-- CMake 3.19 or later
+- CMake 3.14 or later
+- Ninja build tools
 - Emscripten 4.0.22 or later
-- SDL2
+- raylib 5.5
-- stb
+- raygui 4.0
 - QuickJS
 - miniz
-- Nuklear
-- Ninja build tools

 ### Build